simakro/CobraHy/README.md

 Clone repo to machine

 ## GTDBTK
-For classification with GTDBTK first a database has to be downloaded.
+Although CobraHy does internally create a conda environment for GTDBTK, the database download is not included, because the file size is huge (78Gb).
+Therefore a database has to be downloaded separately.
+The location of the DB can then be provided to the workflow through the config.yaml.

+"""
 For this:
     1. create a new conda environment on the same machine you intend to run the workflow: conda create -n gtdbtk